The following range of microphones can also be supplied with authentic stands, cables and connectors.

 Circa: Late 1930's - Mid 1950's

-Handheld ribbon microphone that was used for radio O.B's in noisy enviroments such as a sporting event where the sound of the crowd needed to be cancelled out.
+Handheld ribbon microphone that was used for radio O.B's in noisy environments such as a sporting event where the sound of the crowd needed to be cancelled out.

 Circa: Late 1930's - Late 1940's